sambanova/ai-starter-kit/README.md

 ### Use SambaNova Fast API (Option 1)

 SambaNova Fast API allows you to interact with multiple open-source models.
-You can find more information and get your key on the [SambaNova Fast API webpage](https://sambanova.ai/fast-api)
+You can find more information and get your key on the [SambaNova Fast API webpage](https://sambanova.ai/fast-api).

-Integrate SambaNova Fast API LLMs with this AI starter kit updating API information.
-These are represented as configurable variables in the environment variables file in `ai-starter-kit/.env`.
+Integrate SambaNova Fast API LLMs with this AI starter kit by updating the API information.
+These are represented as configurable variables in the environment variables file in `ai-starter-kit/.env`:

 - Create the `.env` file at `ai-starter-kit/.env` if it doesn't exist.
 - Enter the FastAPI URL and API key in the `.env` file, for example:

 ```bash
 FASTAPI_URL = "https://fastapi.snova.ai/api/v1/chat/completion"
 FASTAPI_API_KEY = "456789abcdef0123456789abcdef0123"